 Consistent attendance is essential for the successful completion of the program.
-Courses cover a great deal of information in a short period of time and much of what you learn is acquired through hands on work.
+Courses cover a great deal of information in a short period of time and much of what is learned is acquired through hands on work.

 Attendance is based on “clock hours.”
-A total of 10 clock hours of absences or tardies is allowed per quarter.
-Since each class is generally 5 hours in length, this means that you can only miss 2 classes during each quarter.
+A total of 10 clock hours of absences or tardies is allowed per quarter with no penalty.
+Since each class is generally 5 hours in length, this means that a student can only miss 2 classes during each quarter.

-If a student is absent for 4 class days without notifying the school, they will be automatically withdrawn on the fourth day.
+If a student is absent for 4 consecutive days of class without notifying the school, they will be automatically withdrawn on the fourth day of absence.

 Students are expected to be on time and prepared for class.
 Students are considered late 10 minutes after the class start time.
 Leaving more than 10 minutes early will also constitute tardiness.
-Arriving late or leaving early 30 minutes or more is considered an absence.
-If you are tardy 3 times in one quarter, it will be considered the same as one absence.
-Eight tardies are considered to be excessive, and are cause for dismissal.
+Arriving late or leaving early 30 minutes will be counted against your clock hours in full hour increments.
+If a student is tardy 3 times in one quarter, it will be considered the same as one clock hour.
+Eight tardies are excessive, and are cause for dismissal.

 Cohutta Healing Arts Institute maintains student records via an offsite computer backup system.
 Students may view these records at any time by scheduling an appointment with the Director of Administration.
 Students will receive transcripts and a Certificate upon completion of the program and payment of all outstanding balances.
 Additional Certificates may be purchased for $10 each with a written request.
 Transcripts sent to other educational institutions are processed free of charge with a written request.
 Personal copies of transcripts may also be requested in writing for a fee of $5.

 In order to pass any course you are required to have both an overall average of 70% or greater AND an average test grade of 70% or greater AND a passing grade on the quarter final test.